Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Dimension of the attractor

 \begin{proof}[Proof of Theorem \ref{thm-attr}] Recall that $\A$ is a finite set of $SL_2(\R)$ matrices satisfying the strong Diophantine condition and having a strictly invariant multicone $U$, and $\Phi=\Phi_\Ak$ is the associated IFS on $U$.
-Then $\Phi$ has a compact attractor $K$, and our goal is to show that $\dim_H(K) =s$, where $P_\Phi(s)=0$ and $P_\Phi$ is given by (\ref{Bowen0}).
-It is known that
+Then $\Phi$ has a compact attractor $K$ (not a singleton by assumption), and our goal is to show that $\dim_H(K) =\min\{1,s\}$, where $s$ is the unique solution of Bowen's equation (\ref{Bowen0}).
+We have two cases to consider.
+Note that both the assumption and the conclusion of the theorem are invariant under conjugacy.
+If we are in the case (b) of Lemma~\ref{lem-irred}, then applying Hochman's Theorem \cite[Cor 1.2]{Hochman2014} on the dimension of self-similar sets in $\R$, yields the result.
+One only needs to note that the strong Diophantine condition on the set of $SL_2(\R)$ matrices described in case (b) implies the strong exponential separation condition on a finite subset of $\R$.
+We postpone the proof of this fact to Lemma~\ref{lem-HS} in the Appendix.
+In the case (a) of Lemma~\ref{lem-irred}, the group generated by $\Ak$ is totally irreducible, and we will assume this for the rest of the proof.